“Stop trading time for money.”

 - $120K/year = $60/hour

-- An affiliate niche site that you spend 10 hours researching, 30 hours setting up and another 30 hours promoting (link-building, etc.), which then earns you $300/month for 2 years.
-Effective hourly rate is $102.86/hour.
+- An affiliate niche site that you spend 10 hours researching for, 30 hours setting up, and another 30 hours promoting (link-building, etc.), which then earns you $300/month for 2 years.

-- Deliver a keynote presentation at a major conference, billing $20,000 for a 90-minute talk (less travel costs and speaker bureau fees).
-Effective hourly rate is $8,665.62/hour.
+- Deliver a keynote presentation at a major conference, billing $20,000 for a 90-minute talk (minus travel costs and speaker bureau fees).

 So… why isn’t everybody doing those things?
 Why does anybody work a corporate job when they could be making many times that as a consultant, affiliate marketer, internet entrepreneur, or keynote speaker?